dostonnabotov/progress-ltc/src/posts/2022-05-17-i-just-received-my-ielts-results-and-i-scored-a-band-7-0-listening-6-5-reading-7-0-writing-7-0-and-speaking-7-5-can-i-study-in-the-uk-with-this.md

 date: 2022-05-14T11:53:33.492Z
 tag:
   - featured
-image: /assets/exm-ielts_test_for_uk_visas_and_immigration-656px_0.png
+image: /assets/exam-ielts_test_for_uk.png
-imageAlt: start your journey to the UK with IELTS
+imageAlt: IELTS for UK
 ---
 Well, as an English qualification it would be fine, no problem at all.
 Most UK universities want a minimum of 6.5 overall, which is roughly equivalent to a decent GCSE English grade, so 7.0 is fine.